 Master Watershed Steward Program

 The curriculum focuses on topics such as water quality science and the impacts of climate change, invasive species, and agriculture on water bodies.
 The Illinois-Indiana Master Watershed Steward Program Toolkit provides all materials necessary to guide hosts and future Master Watershed Stewards through eight interactive sessions.
-Upon completion of the training, Master Watershed Stewards engage in restoration science, community science, and community education programs with local partners.
+Upon completion of the training, Master Watershed Stewards are prepared to engage in restoration science, community science, and community education programs with local partners.

 The program is offered state-wide in Illinois and Indiana as a collaboration between Illinois-Indiana Sea Grant, University of Illinois, Purdue University, the National Oceanic and Atmospheric Administration, and other partners.